gustwindjs/gustwind/documentation/node-compatibility-plan.md

   - a simpler single-process fallback first
 - Prefer the simpler fallback if parallelism complicates the first working version.

+### Phase 3 progress

+- Completed for a first working single-process builder in `gustwind-node/build.ts`.
+- Covered by `gustwind-node/build_test.ts`.
+- The shared plugin importer now respects the active runtime loader for path-based plugins, which is required for config-driven Node builds.
+- Remaining work in this phase is now about making the real repository build less dependent on remote `http(s)` imports, not about inventing another build engine.

 ## Phase 4: Node CLI

 - Add a Node-facing CLI only after the Node build path works reliably.
 - Cover the workflows that matter in practice instead of targeting Deno-style parity.

+### Phase 4 progress

+- A practical Node build CLI now exists in `gustwind-node/cli.ts`.
+- Current scope is intentionally narrow: version output and static build.
+- Full command-surface replacement for `gustwind-cli/mod.ts` is still not a target.

 ## Phase 5: Node dev server on Vite